-“We are living more and amore in a G0 world, where national and individual fortresses are being built.
-Instead of narrowing their focus, leaders in a crisis should consider pulling back and reminding themselves of their guiding principles.“
+“We are living more and more in a G0 world, where national and individual fortresses are being built.
+Instead of narrowing their focus, leaders should cooperate across boundaries to deliver better outcomes for citizens.”

 In many spheres, politics and economics are very similar to each other.
 Both should be concerned with protecting and supporting those who rely on us – especially those who may be particularly vulnerable or whose needs are becoming increasingly acute.
 Pressing ahead with developments in these realms requires clear sight and vision, plus precise, wise, and, at the same time, agile implementation of new capacities, reforms and projects.